 But service has changed.
 Fulton says RGE RD has gone to a more “mise en place” style of service, so the customer has fewer face-to-face interactions with servers.
 Restaurants that served meals in large serving bowls, meant for sharing, have had to commit to individual entrees.
 “The menu is different.,” says Fulton.
 “We have removed all sharing dishes from our menu — everything will be individually plated.”

-“It will be a while before all people are comfortable to sit in a restaurant again,” says Donszelmann, so he understands that bringing customers back to the dine-in experience is a
+“It will be a while before all people are comfortable to sit in a restaurant again,” says Donszelmann, so he understands that bringing customers back to the dine-in experience is a gradual curve.

 “I firmly believe that the customer’s time away from the experience of in-house dining has renewed their appreciation for restaurant dining and we, as restaurateurs, have certainly missed our patrons,” says Mena.
 “This hopefully will help create an atmosphere of greater respect and appreciation between restaurant and patron with the idea of uplifting the industry.”